Texas Promissory Notes

 What is the maximum interest rate for a promissory note in Texas?

 Texas caps the maximum interest rate at 18% (10-18% depending on loan type).
-Exceeding this limit may result in penalties: Triple interest or $2,000 penalty.
+Exceeding this limit may result in penalties: Greater of three times the excess or up to $2,000 (Tex.
+Fin.
+Code 305.001); charging more than twice the authorized rate also forfeits the principal (305.002).
 If no rate is specified, the default legal rate is 6%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Texas?